Rishit-dagli/TFServing-Demos/Serve_Model_with_kubeflow.md

-# Serve Model on Cloud with Kubernetes and TF Model server
+# Serve Model on Cloud with KubeFlow and TF Model server

 Fortunately, distributed workloads are becoming easier to manage, thanks to Kubernetes.
 Kubernetes is a mature, production ready platform that gives developers a simple API to deploy programs to a cluster of machines as if they were a single piece of hardware.
 Using Kubernetes